meowwtama/tp/docs/DeveloperGuide.md

 #### Extensions:
 * 2a.
 MyBookshelf detects invalid limit.
     * 2a1.
 MyBookshelf notifies library manager with an error message.
     * 2a2.
-Library manager reentered the limit.
+Library manager reenters the limit.
       Steps 2a1-2a2 are repeated until the limit entered is valid.

   ***Use case resumes from step 3.***